naiyerasif/site/src/content/post/2023/2023-02-02-13-12-51-introducing-naiyer-dev.md

 Many folks took this to heart and implemented this beautifully.
 Take a look at Adam Argyle's [nerdy.dev](https://nerdy.dev) and Jhey Tompkins' [jhey.dev](https://jhey.dev).
 In a similar vein, this version moves a lot of my content from Twitter and elsewhere to one place.

 With this change, you'd notice a more personal tone on this site.
-For those who subscribe through RSS, the [original feed](/feed.xml) will continue to syndicates everything except my statuses.
+For those who subscribe through RSS, the [original feed](/feed.xml) will continue to syndicate everything except my statuses.
 If you want to keep track of everything I post here, subscribe to a new [everything feed](/all.xml) using your favorite RSS reader.

 > Speaking of RSS, I gave it a bit more prominent treatment in the footer, with a link to [Matt Webb](https://interconnected.org/home/)'s excellent [explainer about all things RSS](https://aboutfeeds.com/).